 that may or may not be immediately apparent after a car crash.
 While some bruising goes away on its own after some time, other internal trauma may require immediate medical care.
 This is to prevent the trauma from causing serious complications.

-- Burns, which can also occur as a result of car accidents if flammable or combustible fluids leak from one or more of the cars and these fluids catch fire.
+which can also occur as a result of car accidents.
+Example – if flammable or combustible fluids leak from one or more of the cars and these fluids catch fire.
 Serious burns can be extremely painful and require a significant amount of treatment in order to fully heal.
 Even when there has been a “complete” recovery from a burn injury, scars and disfigurement may nevertheless still remain.

-- Amputation, or the loss of a limb or appendage, which can occur when a finger or hand is severed as it is pressed against a sharp, jagged piece of metal or when an appendage is crushed between two hard surfaces in an accident.
-Even with a prosthetic limb the plaintiff is likely to find it difficult to fully participate in the workforce and/or return to those activities that he or she previously enjoyed.
+or the loss of a limb or appendage, which can occur when a finger or hand is severed as it is pressed against a sharp, jagged piece of metal or when an appendage is crushed between two hard surfaces in an accident.
+Even with a prosthetic limb, the plaintiff is likely to find it difficult to fully participate in the workforce and/or return to those activities that he or she previously enjoyed.

 which can occur due to the sheer size of the forces involved in a car crash.
 Traumatic brain injuries (TBIs) can be some of the most severe head injuries sustainable in a car crash.
 Depending on the severity of the TBI, a victim with a TBI can require hundreds of thousands of dollars in medical treatment over the course of his or her lifetime.
 Neck and spine injuries can result in either temporary or permanent paralysis or pain.

-Regardless of whether your injuries are minor or are catastrophic, it is important that you seek immediate medical treatment for your injuries and follow your doctor’s treatment plan.
-A Cleveland car accident lawyer can help ensure you take the proper steps following your crash to protect your rights.
+Regardless of whether your injuries are minor or are catastrophic, it is important that you seek immediate medical treatment.
+It is also critical you follow your doctor’s treatment plan.
+A Cleveland car accident attorney can help ensure you take the proper steps following your crash to protect your rights.

 What Compensation Can I Receive in a Cleveland Car Accident Lawsuit?